eclipse-sumo/sumo/docs/web/docs/Other/Glossary.md

 - **junction logic**:
-The part of a junction which determines the vehicle behaviour at the according junction by using certain right-of-way - rules
+The part of a junction which determines the vehicle behavior at the according junction by using certain right-of-way - rules

 ## L